isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 See [this link](https://docs.ray.io/en/latest/cluster/vms/user-guides/community/slurm.html#slurm-network-ray)
 for more information.
 This guide does not explicitly support SLURM, but it should still be compatible.

+## Cloud Setup (Not needed for local development)

+On your cloud provider of choice, configure the following

+- An container registry (NGC, GCS artifact registry, AWS ECR, etc) where you have an Isaac Lab image that you can pull with the correct permissions, configured to support Ray and nvidia-smi
+	- See ```cluster_configs/Dockerfile``` to see how to modify the ```isaac-lab-base``` container for Ray compatibility.
+Ray should use the isaac sim python shebang, and nvidia-smi should work within the container.
+Be careful with the setup here as paths need to be configured correctly for everything to work.
+It's likely that the example dockerfile will work for you out of the box.
+- A Kubernetes Cluster with a GPU-passthrough enabled node-pool with available GPU pods that has access to your container registry/storage (likely has to be on same region/VPC), and has the Ray operator enabled with correct IAM permissions.
+- A ``kuberay.yaml.ninja`` file that describes how to allocate resources (already included for google cloud)
+- It is highly recommended to create a storage bucket to dump experiment logs/checkpoints to.

+An example of what a cloud deploy might look look like is in ``cloud_cluster_configs/google_cloud``

 # Running Local Experiments
 1. Test that your cluster works